bipulc/CloudOrchestration/README.md

 1. Demonstrate the ease of managing Oracle Database Cloud Service via REST APIs.
 2. A sample code for integration with existing workflow.

+The code has been developed using Python 2.7.10 on OS X 10.11, but should work on any OS with Python 2.6 or 2.7 installation.

 ####Directory Structure

 CloudOrchestrator -> Top-level